cctvfm/covenlfo/README.md

 Once you have the Arduino IDE installed and recognizing your XIAO and have installed the “FlashStorage_SAMD” library, you are now ready to compile the code and modify it until your heart and ears are content.

 Read the comments for more info on what to HACK

+# How to Update using UF2

+Update can be done by dragging the UF2 file onto the boot disk.
+The boot disk appears by:

+Connecting the Xiao to USB, **Do not connect Eurorack Power at the same time** Double tap the reset pin pair with tweezers
+Confirm that an "Arduino" Folder appears in Finder/Explorer.
+Drag the UF2 file to the root disk directory.